Learning with Unmasked Tokens Drives Stronger Vision Learners

-We further visualize the attention maps of the entire heads of the last self-attention according to given query patches.
+In this section, we qualitatively show the improved discriminative power of our model compared with other SSL methods~\cite{caron2021emerging, zhou2021ibot, data2vec, mae} and \ours through attention map visualization by visualizing all the multi-heads of the last self-attention block using sample cases.
+We visualize the attention maps of the entire heads of the last self-attention according to the given query patches.
 We compare the diverse methods to investigate the distinctive trends.
 Fig.~\ref{fig:attn_maps_all_heads_appendix} and Fig.~\ref{fig:attn_maps_all_heads2_appendix} showcase when the input queries are from the background of the images, As shown in Fig.~\ref{fig:attn_maps_all_heads_appendix}, models pre-trained with DINO~\cite{caron2021emerging} highlight foreground regions despite the background query, which reveals DINO broadly aggregates representations across the image, losing discriminative power.
 Moreover, iBOT also suffers from the correlation between the representations of foreground and background patches, as observed in Fig.~\ref{fig:attn_maps_all_heads_appendix_ibot} and Fig.~\ref{fig:attn_maps_all_heads2_appendix_ibot}. data2vec shows precise local discriminatibility in Fig.~\ref{fig:attn_maps_all_heads_appendix_data2vec}, but indiscriminatively highlights attention in Fig.~\ref{fig:attn_maps_all_heads2_appendix_data2vec}.
-While MAE does not confuse foreground and background representations in Fig.~\ref{fig:attn_maps_all_heads_appendix_mae}, MAE suffers another confusion in Fig.~\ref{fig:attn_maps_all_heads2_appendix_mae}, which may stem from lack of global understanding.
+While MAE does not confuse foreground and background representations in Fig.~\ref{fig:attn_maps_all_heads_appendix_mae}, MAE suffers another confusion in Fig.~\ref{fig:attn_maps_all_heads2_appendix_mae}, which may stem from lack of broader contexts.
 Besides, \ours shows enhanced discriminability between foreground and background patches in both cases.